 Per Connecticut General Statutes Section 10-183z, contribution requirements of active employees and the State of Connecticut are amended and certified by the State Teachers' Retirement Board and appropriated by the General Assembly.
 The State contributions are not currently actuarially funded.
-The State appropriates from the General Fund one third of the annual costs of the Plan.
-Administrative costs of the Plan are financed by the State.
-Based upon Chapter 167a, Subsection D of Section 10-183t of the Connecticut statutes, it is assumed the State will pay for any long-term shortfall arising from insufficient active member contributions.
+The State pays for one third of plan costs through an annual appropriation in the General Fund.